WWE Rumors: Former Champion Prepared To Sit Out The Rest Of The Time Left On WWE Contract

 The thing is that the amount of time that Banks has left on her contract could be extended if WWE chooses to do that.
 It could be a situation similar to that of Neville/PAC where he sat out a great deal of time without working and that led to WWE extending his time with the company even though he wasn’t seen on television.

 WWE most definitely wants Sasha Banks to stay with the company and back on TV, but it simply may not end up happening.
-Her old partner Bayley was moved over to SmackDown Live in the Superstar Shake-Up and there’s nothing known as to where Banks would be placed if she does return.
+Her old partner Bayley was moved over to SmackDown Live in the Superstar Shake-Up, and there’s nothing known as to where Banks would be placed if she does return.

-Sasha Banks is currently still scheduled for Money in the Bank on May 19, but there is something that’s been in place for quite a while.
+Sasha Banks is currently still scheduled for Money in the Bank on May 19, but that’s been in place for quite a while.
 She may show up at that event or she may choose not to come back at all.
 If Banks continues to be unhappy, she may not be seen for a while if she chooses to sit out the rest of her contract.